-The Transcript reached out to Faison and members of the council to ask if it was possible to realize an educational campaign to help residents reduce their at-home water usage.
+The Transcript reached out to Faison to ask if it was possible to realize an educational campaign to help residents reduce their at-home water usage.

 “The water rate is based on debt and the Town’s assessment from MWRA,” he responded in an email.
 “The assessment uses a three year average of usage, so any immediate decrease in usage will not be reflected in a user’s bill.”